-- (1) our quarterly valuation process begins with each portfolio company or investment being initially valued by the investment professionals of Solar Capital Partners responsible for the portfolio investment; - (2) preliminary valuation conclusions are then documented and discussed with senior management of Solar Capital Partners; - (3) independent valuation firms engaged by our Board conduct independent appraisals and review Solar Capital Partners's preliminary valuations and make their own independent assessment for all material assets; - (4) the audit committee of the Board reviews the preliminary valuation of Solar Capital Partners and that of the independent valuation firm and responds to the valuation recommendation of the independent valuation firm to reflect any comments; and - (5) the Board discusses valuations and determines the fair value of each investment in our portfolio in good faith based on the input of Solar Capital Partners, the respective independent valuation firm and the audit committee.
+- (1) our quarterly valuation process begins with each portfolio company or investment being initially valued by the investment professionals of the Investment Adviser responsible for the portfolio investment; - (2) preliminary valuation conclusions are then documented and discussed with senior management of the Investment Adviser; - (3) independent valuation firms engaged by our Board conduct independent appraisals and review the Investment Adviser's preliminary valuations and make their own independent assessment for all material assets; - (4) the audit committee of the Board reviews the preliminary valuation of the Investment Adviser and that of the independent valuation firm and responds to the valuation recommendation of the independent valuation firm to reflect any comments; and - (5) the Board discusses valuations and determines the fair value of each investment in our portfolio in good faith based on the input of the Investment Adviser, the respective independent valuation firm and the audit committee.

 Investments in all asset classes are valued utilizing a market approach, an income approach, or both approaches, as appropriate.
+However, in accordance with ASC 820-10, certain investments that qualify as investment companies in accordance with ASC 946, may be valued using net asset value as a practical expedient for fair value.
 The market approach uses prices and other relevant information generated by market transactions involving identical or comparable assets or liabilities (including a business).
 The income approach uses valuation techniques to convert future amounts (for example, cash flows or earnings) to a single present amount (discounted).
 The measurement is based on the value indicated by current market expectations about those future amounts.
 In following these approaches, the types of factors that we may take into account in fair value pricing our investments include, as relevant: available current market data, including relevant and applicable market trading and transaction comparables, applicable market yields and multiples, security covenants, call protection provisions, the nature and realizable value of any collateral, the portfolio company's ability to make payments, its earnings and discounted cash flows, the markets in which the portfolio company does business, comparisons of financial ratios of peer companies that are public, M&A comparables, our principal market (as the reporting entity) and enterprise values, among other factors.
 When available, broker quotations and/or quotations provided by pricing services are considered as an input in the valuation process.
-For the fiscal year ended December 31, 2015, there has been no change to the Company's valuation techniques and the nature of the related inputs considered in the valuation process.
+For the fiscal year ended December 31, 2017, there has been no change to the Company's valuation techniques and the nature of the related inputs considered in the valuation process.